Stripe - Setup Documentation

 Note: Your webhooks won't work out of the box in a local development environment like Vagrant, WAMP, MAMP, Desktop Server, or Local by Flywheel.
 These are typically non-publicly accessible IP addresses and Stripe can't reach them.

-Recurring Payments Integration
+4. Recurring Payments Integration (Required if sell subscriptions)

-There are additional settings to configure below.
+There are additional settings and features detailed below.